-In this article, we will discuss one of the most important features of the WooCommerce FedEx Shipping Plugin with Print Label, which is, the weight-based parcel packing method.
+In this article, we will discuss one of the most important features of the WooCommerce Shipping Plugin for FedEx with Print Label, which is, the weight-based parcel packing method.
 Read below to know more about it.

-Sometimes store owners come up with a special scenario which needs something different from the usual.
-Such was the case with one of our customers, where he wanted the plugin to offer cheaper shipping rates for his items.
+Sometimes store owners come up with a special scenario that needs something different from the usual.
+Such was the case with one of our customers, who wanted the plugin to offer cheaper shipping rates for his items.
 Let’s see what he has to say.

 Customer: Hello.
-I’m using your FedEx Shipping Plugin to ship jewellery.
+I’m using your WooCommerce Shipping Plugin for FedEx with Print Label to ship jewellery.
 When a customer buys several pieces, I would like to save money on shipping by packing multiple items in one box. is there a way to set this up in your plugin?

-WooCommerce FedEx Shipping plugin provides three options for parcel packing to the store owners.
+The WooCommerce Shipping plugin for FedEx provides three options for parcel packing to store owners.
 With the help of these parcel packing methods, store owners can choose the one that suits their business case.
 The image below shows the three parcel packing methods:

-In order opt for the weight based packing, you need to select the option Weight based: Calculate shipping on the basis of order total weight.
+In order to opt for the weight-based packing, you need to select the option Weight based: Calculate shipping on the basis of the order’s total weight.
 Now let’s see how it works.

 Now let’s check out these parameters in detail.